autronix/ultradian_timer/README.md

 Ultradian Timer
 ===============

-This timer is based on research from [Peretz Lavie] [2] on “ultradian rhythms” which matches our human's natural attention rythm and break requirements.
+This timer is based on research from [Peretz Lavie] [2] on "ultradian rhythms" which matches our human's natural attention rythm and break requirements.

 The concept is based on having a longer work session (typically around 90 minutes) followed by shorter break sessions (around 15 minutes).